ADNOC Gas Signs $500-700 Million LNG Supply Agreement With JERA Global Markets

 Constructed in the 1970s, ADNOC's LNG production facilities on Das Island supplied LNG to the Tokyo Electric Power Company (one of the parent companies of JERA Co., Inc.) for over 40 years.
 This new supply agreement with JERA Global Markets renews and further enhances the partnership.

-ADNOC Gas continues to leverage opportunities arising from ADNOC's integrated gas masterplan, which links every part of the gas value chain in the UAE, ensuring a sustainable and economical supply of natural gas to meet local and international demand.
+ADNOC Gas continues to leverage opportunities arising from ADNOC's integrated gas masterplan which links every part of the gas value chain in the UAE, ensuring a sustainable and economic supply of natural gas to meet local and international demand.

 Legal Disclaimer: